KingCode/cursely/README.md

 I try here to provide a one-stop shop for recursion optimization which does nothing else than (selectively) emulate the call stack by "inlining it".

-At the moment, recursely usage comes from 'adapting' a traditional recursive function into a recursely compliant one - see usage below and comments in /src/recursely/recursely.ccore.clj.
+At the moment, recursely usage comes from adapting a traditional recursive function into a recursely compliant one - see below.
+Although usable, manual adaptation is error prone and not user friendly - in the works is a macro API to do that.
+Also planned are configurable memoization, and performance improvements from tuning the data structures storing the recursive state.

 Adapting a recursive function requires awareness of the order of invocation of recurrent calls, and knowledge of the 'rules of the game': the goal is to provide eventually a macro which does the work, e.g. using a simple variable markup vocabulary.

+Current API is provided by recursely.ccore functions functions play, hval, hfn and hcall - see usage notes below.

 Usage